courtneyring/nodejs-brief/readme.md

 The `:ids` path value should support the same format as the `/player/:ids` endpoint above.

-The response from this call will be a array of team stats, e.g. 1 array item per requested team id.
+The response from this call will be a array of player stats, e.g. 1 array item per requested player id.

-Note - if an invalid team id is requested then do not return an array item for that team e.g.
+Note - if an invalid player id is requested then do not return an array item for that player e.g.

-If the requesting `eade,xya,thti`, then only 2 items should be returned in the array as `xyz` does not exist.
-If all team Ids are invalid, then an empty array should be returned.
+If the requesting `P001,C123,P002`, then only 2 items should be returned in the array as `C123` does not exist.
+If all player Ids are invalid, then an empty array should be returned.

-Each item within the response array should include the following values for each team requested...
+Each item within the response array should include the following values for each player requested...

 | Name | Details |
 |-|-|